Taking Care of YOU: Self-care for Family Caregivers

 Effects of Caregiving on Health and Well Being

-We hear this often:, “My husband is the person with Alzheimer’s, but now I’m the one in the hospital!”
+We hear this often: “My husband is the person with Alzheimer’s, but now I’m the one in the hospital!”
 Such a situation is all too common.
-Researchers know a lot about the effects of caregiving on health and well-being.
-For example, if you are a caregiving spouse between the ages of 66 and 96 and are experiencing mental or emotional strain, you have a risk of dying that is 63 percent higher than that of people your age who are not caregivers.1 The combination of loss, prolonged stress, the physical demands of caregiving, and the biological vulnerabilities that come with age place you at risk for significant health problems as well as an earlier death.
+Researchers know a lot about the effects of caregiving on health and well being.
+For example, if you are a caregiving spouse between the ages of 66 and 96 and are experiencing mental or emotional strain, you have a risk of dying that is 63 percent higher than that of people your age who are not caregivers.
+The combination of loss, prolonged stress, the physical demands of caregiving, and the biological vulnerabilities that come with age, place you at risk for significant health problems as well as an earlier death.

 But despite these risks, family caregivers of any age are less likely than no caregivers to practice preventive healthcare and self-care behavior.
-Regardless of age, sex, and race and ethnicity, caregivers report problems attending to their own health and well-being while managing caregiving responsibilities.
+Regardless of age, sex, race and ethnicity, caregivers report problems attending to their own health and well being while managing caregiving responsibilities.
 They report:

 Taking Responsibility for Your Own Care

 You cannot stop the impact of a chronic or progressive illness or a debilitating injury on someone for whom you care.
-But there is a great deal that you can do to take responsibility for your personal well-being and to get your own needs met.
+But there is a great deal that you can do to take responsibility for your personal well being and having your own needs met.

 Identifying Personal Barriers